Ph.D (Trinity College Dublin)

 I am a member of the International Federation for Theatre Research (IFTR).
 From 2016 to 2020 I served as the Secretary-General (Communications) for IFTR, and sat on the Executive Committee from 2016-2021.
 I am also a member of the Irish Society for Theatre Research, and sat on the Executive Committee from 2014-2019.

-I have given many public workshops/lectures and post-show discussions on twentieth-and-twenty-first-century British and Irish playwrights, including several public lectures on the work of J.M.
-Synge.
-I'd be happy to give more!
+I have given many public workshops/lectures and post-show discussions on twentieth-and-twenty-first-century British and Irish playwrights.
+I've also been invited to speak about Synge's work at Ireland's National Theatre (the Abbey Theatre) on more than one occasion, as well as at the Embassy of Ireland in Ankara, Turkey.
+I'd be very happy to give more!

 I teach across all three undergraduate years including the core first-year module, Drama, Theatre and Performance.
 For final-year undergraduates I teach a module called Modern Irish Drama and… read more

-I am currently dividing my time between three research projects, all of which I am very excited about.
+I am currently dividing my time between four research projects, all of which I am very excited about.

 The third project considers how nostalgia is produced and to what effect in contemporary performance.
-My most recent work on this project, "Performing the Rural in Contemporary Irish Theatre" was published in New Theatre Quarterly in 2019.
+My most recent work on this project has been published in New Theatre Quarterly in 2019 and in The Edinburgh Companion to Modernism in Contemporary Performance.

 CHRISTOPHER COLLINS, 2020.
 "Synge on vagrancy: labour, workhouses and the feeble-minded" Irish Studies Review.
 28(4),